Vector Search Guide¶

 Auto-embedding requires a Uni-Xervo catalog with an alias that matches the vector index configuration.
 Define that alias when you open the database (e.g., via Uni::temporary().xervo_catalog(vec![ModelAliasSpec { alias: "embed/default", task: ModelTask::Embed, ... }]) in Rust or the equivalent JSON catalog in Cypher).
 Every vector index that sets embedding.alias must point to one of these catalog entries; when Uni writes nodes, the writer calls the alias, batches text inputs, and stores the returned embeddings in the indexed property.

-Also keep in mind that Uni::xervo() exposes the underlying runtime so you can pre-warm models, generate ad-hoc embeddings, or manage generation tasks from other parts of your application.
+Uni::xervo() exposes the underlying runtime so you can generate ad-hoc embeddings, run text generation, or pre-warm models from your application:

 Querying Vectors¶